US-GHG-Center/custom-interfaces/urban-dashboard/README.md

 ## Bundling as a Library

-You can package `urban-dashboard` as a reusable library for distribution via the [npm registry](https://www.npmjs.com/).
+You can package `custom-interface-urban` as a reusable library for distribution via the [npm registry](https://www.npmjs.com/).

 ### 1. Build the Library